Southeast Asia: American

 The United States took the Philippines from Spain in 1898.
 Internal autonomy was granted in 1934, and independence in 1946.

 Contemporary history

 Most countries in the region maintain national autonomy.
 Democratic forms of government are practised in most Southeast Asian countries and human rights is recognised but dependent on each nation state.
-Socialist or communist countries in Southeast Asia include Vietnam and Laos.
+Socialist countries in Southeast Asia include Vietnam and Laos.
 ASEAN provides a framework for the integration of commerce and regional responses to international concerns.

 China has asserted broad claims over the South China Sea, based on its nine-dash line, and has built artificial islands in an attempt to bolster its claims.
 China also has asserted an exclusive economic zone based on the Spratly Islands.
 The Philippines challenged China in the Permanent Court of Arbitration in The Hague in 2013, and in Philippines v.
 China (2016), the Court ruled in favour of the Philippines and rejected China's claims.